System Components

 The Omnipod 5 App is used to control and monitor the Pod’s operations.
 After entering your prescribed initial insulin settings, you'll use the App to view your data and notifications, send insulin delivery commands and activate and deactivate your Pods.
 The Omnipod 5 App does not need to be near the Pod for the system to deliver your basal program in Manual Mode, nor to deliver automated basal in Automated Mode.

-The Omnipod 5 Pods are equipped with SmartAdjust™ technology that can receive CGM values from the Dexcom G6 and use those values to automate insulin delivery.
+The Omnipod 5 Pods are equipped with SmartAdjust™ technology that can receive sensor glucose values and use those values to automate insulin delivery.
 The Pod is wearable, lightweight, holds up to 200 units of insulin, and is waterproof**.
-Its tubeless design allows for convenient, discreet wear on multiple locations on the body.
+Its tubeless design allows for convenient, discreet wear on multiple sites on the body.

-Watch the video to learn more about getting started on Omnipod 5.
+Watch the video to learn more about the Omnipod 5 System components.

 *For a list of compatible smartphone devices visit omnipod.com/compatibility.